MagicStuffCL/ESP32-Server-900u/README.md

-This is exactly the same project as stooged, but with the settings for s2 mini, you can enable microsd or oled screen (shields), for now I will leave the version just to activate the s2 mini led and know that it is on, I will add the others changes in the next few days
+This is exactly the same project as stooged, but with the settings for s2 mini, you can enable microsd or oled screen (shields), for now I will leave the version just to activate the s2 mini led and know that it is on and microsd shield(wemos microsd shield mounted) I will add the others changes in the next few days

 # ESP32 Server 9.00u